Info For Parents

 Why would you choose the NCV?

-This path allows learners who already know which career they want to pursue, to specialise from a young age.
-The qualification provides learners with academic and practical knowledge in their areas of specialisation, as well as valuable 21st-century skills and workplace experience.
-Furthermore, good academic performance allows learners to further their studies at a tertiary-education institution or enter the job market with workplace-ready experience.
+This path allows learners who already know which career they want to pursue to focus their learning path directly after Grade 9.
+The qualification provides learners with academic and practical knowledge in their areas of specialisation, as well as valuable 21st-century skills and workplace experience built into the programme.
+Furthermore, good academic performance allows learners to further their studies at a tertiary education institution or enter the job market with workplace-ready experience.

 Who can enrol for these programmes?

 Learners who have passed Grade 9 can enrol for the programmes offered at their private college campus of choice, although some programmes might require at least 50% for Mathematics.
-Maximum age restrictions apply per year.
+Maximum age restrictions per year also apply.

 What are the pass requirements?

-Assessments are conducted via practical-assessment tasks, tests and examinations.
+Assessments are conducted via practical assessments, as well as knowledge-based tests and examinations.
 Some assignments and tests are set by the campus specialists, while the external examinations and integrated summative assessment tasks are set by the Department of Higher Education and Training (DHET).

 To pass each level, learners need to achieve the minimum percentage for each subject: